You are here: Start » User Interface » Creating Deep Learning Model

 • Creating a new model: Select the relevant tool for your model and press OK, then select or create a new folder where files for your model will be contained and press OK.

-• Choosing existing model: Navigate to the folder containing your model files – either write a path to it, click on the button next to field to browse to it or select one of the recent paths if there are any; then press OK.
+• Choosing existing model: Navigate to the folder containing your model files – either write the path to it, click on the button next to field to browse to it, or select one of the recent paths if there are any; then press OK.

 The Deep Learning model preparation process is usually split into the following steps:

-1. Loading images – load training images from disk.
+1. Loading images – load training images from the disk.

-2. Labeling images – mark features or attach labels on each training image.
+2. Labeling images – mark features or attach labels to each training image.

-3. Assigning image sets – allocate images to train, test or validation set.
+3. Assigning image sets – allocate images to the train, test, or validation set.

 4. Setting the region of interest (optional) – select the area of the image to be analyzed.

-5. Adjusting training parameters – select training parameters, preprocessing steps and augmentations specific for the application at hand.
+5. Adjusting training parameters – select training parameters, preprocessing steps, and augmentations specific to the application at hand.

 6. Training the model and analyzing results.